HowTo: Electronics - correctly dimension power supplies and understand their data sheet

 The different examples and photos are great.

-Maybe you can write at the top in the “switching power supply or transformer power supply” section that you explain the details further down.
-(It's actually clear, but I was already very interested and googled what was what 🙂 )
+Maybe you can write at the top of the part "switching power supply or transformer power supply" that you explain the details below.
+(It's actually clear, but I got really jittery with interest and googled what's what now 🙂 )

 Best regards